-- Editor’s Note: As of June 15, 2021, Flatiron School has integrated the Cybersecurity Analytics curriculum covered below into its Cybersecurity Engineering program, which offers students a deeper dive into the technical aspects of cybersecurity.
-By learning the fundamentals of both analytics and engineering, graduates have a broader range of job possibilities once they complete the program.
+- Editor’s Note: As of June 15, 2021, Flatiron School is no longer offering the Cybersecurity Analytics course referenced below and is instead offering one full-time cybersecurity course – Cybersecurity Engineering.
+The Cybersecurity Engineering program teaches students foundational cybersecurity skills and goes deeper into the technical aspects of the field, giving graduates a broader range of job possibilities once they complete the program.
 Learn more here.

 The year 2020 was marked by a record spike in cyber attacks, making it a banner year for cyber criminals.

 The rise, while alarming, is not surprising.
 With the pandemic setting off an unprecedented growth of online consumer and business activities, the health crisis served as the perfect storm for cybercriminals.
 Hit hardest were the healthcare, banking, and retail industries.

 According to the 2021 Identity Fraud Study by Javelin Strategy & Research, instances of identity fraud scams increased with the onset of the COVID-19 pandemic last year.
 Nearly 50 million consumers were affected by fraud losses that cost approximately $56 billion.

 Also making headlines are other types of cyber scams, from ransomware attacks to widespread misinformation.
 In fact, the FBI revealed that it has been receiving an average of 4,000 cybercrime reports per day since 2020, a 400 percent jump from the pre-pandemic period.

 To make matters worse, cyber security professionals have been clearly outnumbered, with close to half a million jobs left unfilled in the US alone.
 Contributing to the labor crunch is the scant investment of companies in skills growth and development initiatives.